james-door/cv/src/personalProjectsMarkup/website.md

 ```

 ### GraphQL
-As I discuss in the [Mardown](#Markdown) section I use markdown files, stored locally, to hold the contents of the project pages.
+As I discuss in the [Markdown](#Markdown) section I use Markdown files, stored locally, to hold the contents of the project pages.
 As a result I have to access these markdown files to display them to the user.
-Gatsby handles all data using a single GraphQl node.
-GraphQL is a query language that can be used to request or mutate data from a server or local source, this is an alternative to sending requests to a REST API using endpoints.
+Gatsby handles all data using a single GraphQL node.
+GraphQL is a query language that can be used to request or mutate data from a server or local source.
+This is an alternative to sending requests to a REST API using endpoints.

-To access Markdown files within my project, they must be integrated into Gatsby's data layer, making them queryable via GraphQL.
+For Markdown files to be accessible within my project, they need to be integrated into Gatsby's data layer.
+This integration makes them queryable via GraphQL.
 Gatsby does this by using plugins.
-To query local source files I used the plugin [gatsby-source-filesytem](https://www.gatsbyjs.com/plugins/gatsby-source-filesystem/).
-For each instance of the plugin in specified in the `js•gatsby-config.js` the files in`js•path` are added to the GraphQl node.
+To query local source files I used the plugin [gatsby-source-filesystem](https://www.gatsbyjs.com/plugins/gatsby-source-filesystem/).
+For each instance of the plugin specified in the `js•gatsby-config.js` the files in `js•path` are added to the GraphQl node.

 ```JS {numberLines: 26,filePath:{path:'cv/gatsby-config.js',link:'https://github.com/james-door/cv/blob/main/gatsby-config.js'}}
     {